RetroHaven/SimpleNotes/README.md

+# THIS IS NOT PRODUCTION READY BY ANY MEANS.
+DO NOT INSTALL.

 # SimpleNotes

 This plugin aims to provide a note/warning system implemented easily for beta 1.7.3.
 No other Minecraft versions are targeted and no support is provided for those other versions.